You could get a $2,000 per month stimulus check under proposed bill

 The money would not be counted as income.
 That would allow people on income-based government assistance programs to remain on those.

 RELATED: When will you get your stimulus check?
-IRS to launch tracking tool
+IRS launches tracking tool

 RELATED: 80 million should get stimulus checks by Wednesday, Treasury says